In this problem set, you will practice using the pipe

 , zOPB_all

-function we wrote in Lecture 3 Who were the best and worst
+function from Lecture 3 Who were the best and worst

 batters according to these four metrics?